networkit/networkit/Doc/www/get_started.rst

 and :code:`target` can be

-- :code:`Core` build NetworKit as a library, required by the Python shell.
+- :code:`Core` build NetworKit as a library, required for the Python extenstion through Cython.
 - :code:`Tests` build executable for the unit tests (requires GoogleTest).
 - :code:`Lib` build NetworKit as a library and create symbolic links.

 For example, to build NetworKit as an optimized library, run
 ::
-	scons --optimize=Opt --target=Core
+	scons --optimize=Opt --target=Lib

 To speed up the compilation on a multicore machine, you can append :code:`-jX` where *X* denotes the number of threads to compile with.